RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

     {{<image filename="images/rc/saml/okta_saml_app_int_9.png" alt="" >}}{{</image>}}

-1. Add the custom attribute to your user profile to specify which Redis Cloud role the user has and on which SM account.
+1. Add the custom attribute to your user profile to specify which Redis Cloud role the user has and on which account.
 Select **Add Attribute**.

     {{<image filename="images/rc/saml/okta_saml_app_int_10.png" alt="" >}}{{</image>}}